shambhavisingh24/shambhavisingh24.github.io/_pages/about.md

 author profile: false
 ---

-I'm Shambhavi, a data analyst at Sharechat.
+.

+Hi, I'm Shambhavi -- a data scientist with 5+ years of experience of making sense of data.
+I’m currently working as senior data scientist at Grab.
+My previous stints include ICICI Bank, EY, and Sharechat.
 I have done my undergrad in Mathematics from St. Stephen's College, University of Delhi.
-I have deep interest in data analysis and visualization.

 ------------------

-When I'm not working on meeting deadlines, I'm either working on [side projects](https://shambhavisingh24.github.io/categories/#projects), reading, or talking to my plants.
+I am also a documentist at shambhawethings and a_brewtiful_life, a reader,wanna–be writer and full-time mom to my two plants(rekha and sonia).
+I also dabble on some [side projects](https://shambhavisingh24.github.io/categories/#projects) from time to time.
+I would love to connect with you, email me at [hi@shambhavisingh24.github.io](shambhavi.singh2014@gmail.com)

 ---------------------